 There is no statutory/contractual duty for teachers to administer medicine in school.
-At Wilkinson Primary School, the following staff have volunteered to take responsibility for administering medicine and supervise pupils taking medication.
+At Wilkinson Primary School, the following staff have volunteered to take responsibility for administering medicine and supervise pupils taking medication, whenever requested to do so by Miss Duffield.